Model formulas & metrics

 - Limitations — Known caveats, simplifications, and recommendations for use

-- New: TEA Comparison — Side-by-side breakdown of published cost analyses
+- TEA Comparison — Side-by-side breakdown of published cost analyses

 Model Formulas